 \subsection{Greek Web Content Corpus}

-Recently, \cite{Outsios2018} have collected and crawled the most extensive Greek corpus available from about 20M URLs with Greek language content.
-Firstly, the Greek corpus was extracted in Web Archive (WARC) format and, after that, several pre-processing and extraction steps were applied.
-This process has produced a single uncompressed text which was handed and used by this work.
+Recently, \citet{Outsios2018} have collected and crawled the most extensive Greek corpus available from about 20M URLs with Greek language content.
+First, the Greek corpus was extracted in Web Archive (WARC) format and then several pre-processing and extraction steps were applied.
+This process has produced a single uncompressed text which was used by our work.
 Greek language n-grams were also offered.
 Some details for the Greek corpus are listed below: